Canada Human Rights Report April 2018

-Canada, with a population of 33.8 million, is a constitutional monarchy with a federal parliamentary form of government.
-In a free and fair multiparty federal election held in October 2008, the Conservative Party, led by Stephen Harper, won a plurality of seats and formed a second successive minority government.
-Civilian authorities generally maintained effective control of the security forces.
+Canada is a constitutional monarchy with a federal parliamentary government.
+In a free and fair multiparty federal election held in October 2015, the Liberal Party, led by Justin Trudeau, won a majority of seats in the federal parliament, and Trudeau formed a government at the request of the Governor General.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The law prohibits such practices, and there were no reports that government officials employed them.

 Prison and Detention Center Conditions

 There were no significant reports regarding prison or detention center conditions that raised human rights concerns.

 Physical Conditions: There were no major concerns cited in prisons and detention centers regarding physical conditions.
 Adults and juveniles were held separately, although minors were held with their parents in immigration detention centers as an alternative to splitting families.